open/close all folders

 - Negi Springfield and his father from Mahou Sensei Negima! as well as Gateau Kagura Vanderburg!

 - Asuka Langley Soryu from Neon Genesis Evangelion.
 And her mother, who was half-Japanese and half-German, was Kyoko Zeppelin Soryu.
-Zeppelin isn't even a proper name.
+Zeppelin isn't even a proper name, though it does fit with the Theme Naming of the series where most characters take their surnames from battleships or other types of vehicles.

 - Light Yagami of Death Note.
 Oddly, 'Light' is written with the kanji for 'Moon', because one of the rare nanorinote for 「月」 is "Raito".
 Which is the closest way the Japanese can render the word "Light".

-- Cowboy Bebop: Edward Wong Hau Pepelu Tivrusky IV.
-She made up herself because she thought it sounded cool.
-Her parents named her Francoise Appledelhi, which is French and (mangled) Turkishnote .
+- Edward Wong Hau Pepelu Tivrusky IV.
+She made it up herself because she thought it sounded cool.
+Her parents named her Francoise Appledelhi, which is French and (mangled) Turkish.note

 - This is fairly common in Gundam works.
 Some notable examples are the original Mobile Suit Gundam's Ryu Jose (Japanese and Spanish, black Argentinian) and Anavel Gato (Hebrew & Spanish, born in a space colony) of Mobile Suit Gundam 0083 fame.